 “Even then, we children were quite resilient.
 We put on a beautiful concert for the captain, singing songs for him and other soldiers and officials.”

 Henia remained living with the McLellans in Lyttelton and completed her high school education with typing and bookkeeping courses at her third high school, Our Lady of Mercy Convent in Lyttelton.
-She and Jane McLellan remained friends into adulthood.
+She and Joan McLellan remained friends into adulthood.

 Henia on her way to the Post Office in Christchurch Square, shortly before she married.

 “I got office work and later on learnt how to operate the Burroughs bookkeeping machine.
 When it went wonky on me, we had to call a technician.
 This young man came to fix it, and three days afterwards, I saw him at a Latimer Hall dance.

 “He came over and asked me to dance.
 We were talking, and he asked me where I was living—1 Orbell Street.
 I was back in Christchurch then, because the McLellans had gone to South Africa for a while.
 And he said, ‘That’s a coincidence, I’m boarding with Mrs Clarke at 99 Orbell Street.’

 “So he barred me on his bike to my place [rode while Henia sat on the handlebars] and that’s how the romance started.

 “The trouble was, he was the poorest man I could have picked up.
 I thought he was a dark, handsome prince, but he was poorer than I was, because at that time I was still looked after, more or less, by the authorities.

 “If I had had the money, I would have got my brothers and my mum here.
 Of course, I was in a far better country than Poland was at that time, but they thought I had money, because this is supposed to be a country of milk and honey.
 It wasn’t like that for everybody.